jav-k-17/NFL-STAT-PREDICTOR/README.md

 - Implemented Sklearn's linear regression with train and test data, achieving 96% accurate stat predictions.

 - TO-DO : Try and implement different features that are less related to wide reciever stats than the orginal ones chosen.

+- Created using Jupyter Notebook, Python, Pandas, Matplotlib, NumPy, Scikit-learn, and Seaborn